 - The clue to your work on yourself is part of my instruction to “3: Work on yourself visibly.”
 This should be different in each note, and I think these should be pretty abstract.
 You want your partner to be curious for more.
 Some examples are, “Seeing my counselor weekly and I am sure learning a lot,” “Wow am I learning about how pushy I used to be.”
 “Boy, I am getting it that I have been asleep for years.”
 Etc. Anything you are learning that might involve some subject of their past “complaints” might be good.
 An example could be that if they complained about your temper, you say, “I am working really hard on getting rid of my anger.
 I realized it’s been a problem to me for years.”

 - Lastly you include a gentle invitation (not a push) to more contact.
 “Love to hear from you any time you feel like it,” “It’d be fun to hear your voice.”
 “If you ever feel like contacting me, feel free.”
+(I strongly suggest you don’t ask questions.
+None, if you can.
+Just gentle invitations.)

 - Then sign it, bluntly or not at all.
 “Dave,” “Yours,” etc. Do not say, “Your most obedient and humble servant, begging for your orders, please, please.”
-J

 - Send one message only, once a week for one month.
 (4 messages) Send one message, once every other week for two months.
 (4 messages) Send one message, once a month for two months.
 (2 messages) STOP.